<?xml version="1.0" encoding="UTF-8"?>

 <p>If you’re thinking that time management courses only work for people WITHOUT the added complications that ADD / ADHD throws in the mix…</p>

-<p style="text-align: center;"><span style="color: #ff0000;">STOP RIGHT THERE!</span></p>
+<h1 style="text-align: center;"><span style="color: #ff0000;">STOP RIGHT THERE!</span></h1>

-<p>I have partnered to offer the 4-week Adult ADD Time Management Intensive to prove you wrong!</p>
+<p>I am partnering with <a href="http://bit.ly/OLzL9j">ADDclasses.com</a> to offer the 6-week Adult ADD Time Management Intensive to prove that you can manage your time!</p>

 <p>Check out all of the details today so you don&#8217;t miss out on this wonderful opportunity&#8230;</p>